goldmansachs/obevo-kata/internal/doc/kata1-deploy-new-system.md

 For each step, you will be making changes in src/main/database to ensure that the corresponding unit test passes (e.g. DeployLessonStep1, DeployLessonStep2)

+* Note: these test examples show our usage of our DB Metadata API (based on [SchemaCrawler](http://www.schemacrawler.com)) to introspect DB metadata.
+Feel free to ask if you'd like to learn more

 Answers are in kata-files/lesson1/step* if you want to compare or need some help.

 You can use the scripts in kata-files/kata-step*.sh (or .bat for Windows) if you want to jump to